Skipperlla/rn-swiper-list/README.md

 - [x] Overlay labels
 - [x] Swipe back to previous card with a custom animation
 - [ ] More swipe events callbacks
+- [ ] Integrating and using a single card with flatlist (coming soon)

 # Props ✏️